unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 -----------------------------------

 In order to provide context to the above dataset, we will now walk through adding additional datasets.
 By looking at additional information, we can see how the rise and fall of employee compensation corresponds to other metrics.
-For example, does the rise of employee compensation correspond to a rise of the gross number of employees in the sate, or is there another factor at play?
+For example, does the rise or fall of employee compensation correspond to a rise or fall of the gross number of employees in the state, or is there another factor at play?
 With a decrease in employee compensation, will unemployment rates and benefits rise as a result?
 To look into these questions, let us navigate to [https://data.iowa.gov](https://data.iowa.gov/).
 This site contains publicly available information pertaining to Iowa for fields such as the economy, education, health, and the environment, among many more fields.
 Let us begin by finding a dataset which provides information on the gross number of employees working in the state.